 This course will offer a contemporary multi-disciplinary perspective regarding the major issues and trends confronting the Global Society as it enters the 21st century.
 Emphasis will be given to a critical review and assessment of the origin and present condition of the plethora of situations and problems affecting modern Global Society.
 The student will also learn to critically evaluate current and future events.
-The course will incorporate the views and approaches of the following disciplines: sociology/anthropology, economics, geography, political science and history.
-Cross-listed with ANT/ECO/GEO/HIS/POL/SOC 202; may only earn credit in one department.
+The course will incorporate the views and approaches of the following disciplines: anthropology, economics, geography, history, political science, and sociology.
+Students may only earn credit in one of the following: ANT 202, ECO 202, GEO 202, HIS 202, POL 202, SOC 202.
+(Cross-listed with ANT/ECO/GEO/HIS/POL/SOC 202; may only earn credit in one department.)
 Offered Annually.

 SOC 212 Cr.3